ibm-cloud-docs/vpc/about-vpc.md

 ## Logical isolation
 {: #about-vpc-logical-isolation}

 VPC gives your applications logical isolation from other networks, while providing scalability and security.
 To make this logical isolation possible, the VPC is divided into subnets that use a range of private IP addresses.
-You can create subnets in suggested prefix ranges, or bring your own public IP address range (BYOIP) to your IBM Cloud account.
+You can create subnets in suggested prefix ranges, or bring your own public IP address range (BYOIP) to your {{site.data.keyword.cloud_notm}} account.
 By default, all resources within the same VPC can communicate with each other over the private network, regardless of their subnet.

 ## Quick instance provisioning with high network performance
 {: #about-vpc-quick-instance-provisioning}